mbudde/tabulate/README.md

 ## Options

 ```
-tabulate

-USAGE:
-    tabulate [OPTIONS]
+Usage: tabulate [OPTIONS]

-OPTIONS:
-        --column-info
-            Print information about the columns
+Options:
+  -t, --truncate [<LIST>...]
+          Truncate data that does not fit in a column.
+Takes an optional list of columns that should be
+          truncated.
+If no LIST is given all columns are truncated
   -c, --compress-cols <RATIO>
-            Control how much columns are compressed.
-Set to 0 to disable column
+          Number between 0.0 and 1.0 that controls how much columns are compressed.
+Set to 0 to disable
-            compression, i.e. columns are sized to fit the largest value [default:
+          column compression, i.e. columns are sized to fit the largest value [default: 1.0]
-            1.0]
-    -d, --delimiter <DELIM>
-            Use characters of DELIM as column delimiters [default: " \t"]

   -n, --estimate-count <N>
           Estimate column sizes from the first N lines.
-The value 0 means all
-            lines [default: 1000]
+The value 0 means all lines [default: 1000]
+  -i, --include <LIST>...
+          Select which columns to include in the output

-    -x, --exclude <LIST>
+  -x, --exclude <LIST>...
           Select which columns should be excluded from the output.
-This option
-            takes precedence over --include
+This option takes precedence over
-    -h, --help
-            Prints help information

-    -i, --include <LIST>
+          --include
+  -d, --delimiter <DELIM>
+          Use characters of DELIM as column delimiters [default: " \t"]
+  -o, --output-delimiter <DELIM>
-            Select which columns to include in the output
+          Specify the delimiter to use to separate columns in the output [default: "  "]
   -s, --strict
           Parse columns as strictly being delimited by a single delimiter

-    -t, --truncate <LIST>
-            Truncate data that does not fit in a column.
-Takes an optional list of
-            columns that should be truncated.
-If no LIST is given all columns are
-            truncated
+      --online
+          Print lines during column size estimation phase
+      --column-info
+          Print information about the columns
+  -h, --help
+          Print help information
   -V, --version
-            Prints version information
+          Print version information

 LIST should be a comma-separated list of ranges.
-Each range should be of one of the
+Each range should be of one of the following forms:
-following forms:

   N       N'th column, starting at 1
   N-      from N'th column to end of line